Merck Manual

 Patients with histrionic personality disorder continually demand to be the center of attention and often become depressed when they are not.
 They are often lively, dramatic, enthusiastic, and flirtatious and sometimes charm new acquaintances.

 These patients often dress and act in inappropriately seductive and provocative ways, not just with potential romantic interests, but in many contexts (eg, work, school).
-They want to impress others with their appearance and so are often preoccupied with how they look.
+Because of their desire to impress others with their appearance, they are often preoccupied with how they look.

 Expression of emotion may be shallow (turned off and on too quickly) and exaggerated.
 They speak dramatically, expressing strong opinions, but with few facts or details to support their opinions.

-For a diagnosis of histrionic personality disorder, patients must have
+For a diagnosis of histrionic personality disorder (1), patients must have

 • A persistent pattern of excessive emotionality and attention seeking